Who We Are

 Kul Wicasa Wopasi Board of Directors

-Lydia is currently the case manager at Lower Brule Human Services Department.
-She also has an Associates in Arts and Sciences, along with an Associates in Arts in Elementary and Early Childhood Education from Sinte Gleska University.
-Lydia also sits on the Lower Brule Community College Board of Trustees and enjoys coaching her daughter’s youth traveling basketball team.
+Lydia is currently the ICWA Director/ Enrollment Specialist for the Lower Brule Sioux Tribe.
+She has an A.A. in Arts & Sciences, along with an A.A. in Elementary and Early Childhood Education and an A.A. in Human Services from the Sinte Gleska University.
+Lydia also sits on the LBCC Board of Trustees.
+She likes to volunteer in anything that benefits the youth or elderly.
 Lydia is a member of the Lower Brule Sioux Tribe and grew up in Lower Brule.

 Natalie Anderson - Board Treasurer